 This region is bordered by the Yukon and Northwest Territories in the north, the Rocky Mountains to the west and Alberta to the east.
 It is a vast and remote area of mountains, foothills, forests, lakes, and the Peace River valley.
 Affordable housing and unlimited recreational opportunities attract and retain an active and exciting community of entrepreneurs, tradespeople, clean energy, and resource professionals.

 The Northeast region holds the province’s highest rate of employment and has a high demand for skilled and level entry workers.
-The Northeast’s economy is based on natural resources, particularly natural gas production, agriculture, forestry, and coal mining.
+The Northeast’s economy is based on natural resources, particularly natural gas production, agriculture, forestry, and critical minerals.
 Rapid development of the energy sector contributes to the Northeast region’s growth.
 Power-generating projects, planned and in progress, include hydroelectric dams and wind farms.

-The 2,000km stretch, from Dawson Creek to Alaska, services the communities and mining operations in the northern region of the province, as well as Alberta, Yukon, Northwest Territories and the state of Alaska.
+The 2,000km stretch, from Dawson Creek to Alaska, services the communities and critical minerals operations in the northern region of the province, as well as Alberta, Yukon, Northwest Territories and the state of Alaska.

 Families in Fort St. John have the highest average household income in B.C. and the fifth highest in all of Canada.